timmckague/timandvictoria/src/pages/blog/2019-11-11-hike-la-cloche-silhouette-trail.md

 ![la cloche silhouette trail](/img/blog_killarney_day3-6516.jpg "la cloche silhouette trail")

 Eight kilometres into the day we ascended another peak and were rewarded with a vista overlooking Three Narrows Lake.
 The sun felt so good that we took off our boots and enjoyed the view for the better part of an hour.
-By the time we laced our boots back up, we were racing against the clock again to make it in before light.
+By the time we laced our boots back up, we were racing against the clock again to make it in before light!

 ![la cloche silhouette trail](/img/blog_killarney_day3-9070.jpg "la cloche silhouette trail")